 While visiting the area's most Insta-worthy Urban Murals, consider a professional photoshoot by Asheville Urban Photo Tours to capture the experience.
 Great for couples, families, bachelorette parties, and more!

 Created in 2008 and 2009, the beautiful and complex Lexington Gateway mural covers the six concrete piers that support the I-240 bridges over Broadway Avenue in downtown Asheville.
 Created by Arts 2 People’s Asheville Mural Project, it transformed a dark, dirty area into a vibrant area.
 It was a huge effort, painted by five artists with the coordination of many more.
-Themes in the mural are austainability, arts and culture, community, and Asheville saints that features standing portraits of 40 local citizens.
+Themes in the mural are sustainability, arts and culture, community, and Asheville saints featuring standing portraits of 40 local citizens.

 On the side of the Aloft Hotel (corner of Lexington & Aston), artists Alex Irvine and Ian Wilkinson teamed up to create a stylized mural using painted surface and ceramic tile that reflects both the hotel's modern architecture and nearby historic terracotta buildings.
 The mural features a woman daydreamer looking over downtown Asheville.
 In the background, an inverted art deco horseshoe pattern references the historic location of Asheville’s farrier trade.
 The project is part of the City’s Percent for Art Program.

 We love the Dolly Parton and RuPaul Mural, appropriately overlooking Beauty Parade salon in West Asheville (783 Haywood Road).

 See 2015 "Burners and Barbecue" creation, a tribute to the Big Lebowski at Sky Lanes Bowling (1477 Patton Avenue).
 Read about the Asheville Mural Project below!